xbeat/Machine-Learning/README.md

 Introduction to Support Vector Machines

 Support Vector Machines (SVMs) are powerful supervised learning models used for classification and regression tasks.
 They aim to find the optimal hyperplane that separates different classes in a high-dimensional space.
 SVMs are particularly effective in handling complex, non-linear decision boundaries and are widely used in various fields such as image classification, text categorization, and bioinformatics.

+## Explaining Normal Distribution in Data Science

+What is Normal Distribution?

+The Normal Distribution, also known as the Gaussian distribution, is a symmetrical, bell-shaped curve that represents the probability distribution of many natural phenomena.
+It's characterized by its mean (μ) and standard deviation (σ), which determine the center and spread of the distribution, respectively.

 ## State-of-the-Art Machine Vision and Learning Techniques in Python